simonEllershaw/Unsupervised_medical_BERT/README.md

 ## Approach

-Investigate if just through unsupervised training (masked language modelling) the representations from the last hidden layer of a BERT model would be enough to classify through k-means clustering.
+Investigate if just through unsupervised finetuning (masked language modelling) the representations from the last hidden layer of a BERT model would be enough to classify through k-means clustering.